 Served: 27 years

-Landon was born September 13, 1866 or April 10, 1866 in Westboro in Clinton County, Ohio to Jacob and Wealthy Ann (Brown) Osborn.
-His great grandparents were two of the first inhabitants of Hamilton County and he could trace his paternal lineage back to New Jersey a century before the American Revolution.
+Landon was born April 10 or September 13, 1866 in Westboro, Clinton County, Ohio to Jacob and Wealthy Ann (Brown) Osborn.
+His great-grandparents were two of the first inhabitants of Hamilton County and he could trace his paternal lineage back to New Jersey a century before the American Revolution.

 Little is known about him until September 24, 1895 when he was residing at 304 Elm Street and married Mary J. Lotz.
 During 1900, they were the proprietors of a laundry at 532 Findlay Street and had two children.
 By 1905 they had three children and were living in Dayton, Kentucky.
 During 1910, he was driving a laundry wagon.

-Landon joined the Dayton Police Department.
+Landon joined the Dayton Police Department, probably after 1910.
 As a Patrolman, he had some success in clearing up box car thefts.
 During 1917 he was appointed as a Detective for the Chesapeake and Ohio Railroad.

 His funeral was from his residence on September 21, 1932 at 2 p.m.
 He is buried at Evergreen Cemetery.

-Jessie Howard, also of 517 W. 5th, visited Meeks in the hospital and Meeks confided that Stewart was driving during the hit-skip.
+Jessie Howard, also of 517 West Fifth Street, visited Meeks in the hospital and Meeks confided that Stewart was driving during the hit-skip.
 Howard, working more or less as a confidential informant, notified Cincinnati Police detectives and Stewart was brought in for questioning.
-He confessed saying, “I saw him and I blew my horn.
-He got hit, but I did not know he died,”.
+He confessed saying, “I saw him, and I blew my horn.
+He got hit, but I did not know he died.”
 The detective filed a manslaughter charge against Stewart.

 Stewart was held to the grand jury by Municipal Judge Thomas J. Elliott on October 24, 1932.
 Stewart was named in a True Bill by the Grand Jury on November 4, 1932.
 He later pleaded guilty to a charge of Manslaughter.
 Judge Nelson Schwab sentenced him to the Ohio Reformatory on December 13, 1932.
 It was Stewart’s first offense, therefore he had to be sentenced to the reformatory.
 We do not know how long Stewart served.

-Mary passed away 28 years later, on January 14, 1960.
+Mary died 28 years later, on January 14, 1960.
 She is buried with her husband, Detective Osborn.